Contact Carter Yorkies

 Mayfair, Denaire, Stardust and TLC's Champions.

-get him!
-She and her mom are pleased
+California to get him!
+She and her mom are pleased with how

-with how calm and pretty he is.
-That's
+calm and pretty he is.
+Thats him below, too, grown.

 This puppy